wp-plugins/pubsubhubbub/tags/1.3/readme.txt

 == Frequently Asked Questions ==

-= Where can I learn more about the PubSubHubbub protocol? =
+= Where can I learn more about the PubSubHubbub (PuSH) protocol? =

 You can visit [PubSubHubbb on Google Code](http://code.google.com/p/pubsubhubbub/ "PubSubHubbb on Google Code")

 = Where can I learn more about the author of this plugin? =

-You can learn more about [Josh Fraser](http://www.joshfraser.com "Josh Fraser") at [Online Aspect](http://www.onlineaspect.com "Online Aspect")
+You can learn more about [Josh Fraser](http://www.joshfraser.com "Josh Fraser") at [Online Aspect](http://www.onlineaspect.com "Online Aspect") or follow [@joshfraser on twitter](http://www.twitter.com/joshfraser "Josh Fraser on Twitter")

 = Does this plugin work with MU? =

 Multi-user support was added in version 1.3

+= Does this plugin work with PHP 4.x? =

+Nope.
+Sorry.
+For now you must have PHP 5.0 or better.

 == Screenshots ==